Top tips for starting secondary school

 "Tell them not to concentrate on finding a 'best friend' but to try and be friendly to as many people as possible.
 The best friend thing will sort itself out later."

 "I'm a high school teacher who does lunch duties on the Year 7 playground.
-We are constantly looking out for kids who are on their own, whether it's because the one friend they've made is off sick, or they've had a fall-out with their group or, particularly at this time of year because they are just finding it hard to make friends.
-We tell them about the clubs that are on that day and ask if they fancy popping in on one with us so see what it's like, when we arrive, the assistant in charge is welcoming and puts them with who they think would be like-minded peers."
+We are constantly looking out for kids who are on their own, whether it's because the one friend they've made is off sick, or they've had a fall-out with their group or, particularly at this time of year, because they are just finding it hard to make friends.
+We tell them about the clubs that are on that day and ask if they fancy popping in on one with us so see what it's like.
+When we arrive, the assistant in charge is welcoming and puts them with who they think would be like-minded peers."

-Most schools provide children with a weekly planner that contains their school (and homework) timetable, with a space at the end of each week for the parent and teacher to write notes to each other.
+Most schools provide children with a weekly planner that contains their school and homework timetable, with a space at the end of each week for the parent and teacher to write notes to each other.
 Before your child gets the chance to deface it, photocopy their timetable and stick it somewhere your child will see it.
 This will enable you to challenge your child when he or she swears they don't have any homework.

 "Try to step back from getting involved with the homework too much.
-They need to learn what happens when they don't hand it in on time or when they hand in substandard work, and year 7 is the best time for this."
+They need to learn what happens when they don't hand it in on time or when they hand in substandard work, and Year 7 is the best time for this."

-Worries about getting lost
+Overcoming worries about getting lost

 - Practise the route to school and write it down on a piece of paper or take a small map print out just in case.

-- Same goes for train and bus times – make sure they’re familiar with the times of transport departures and that they have a print out of them so they can work out what to do if they do happen to miss a train or bus.
+- Same goes for train and bus times – make sure they’re familiar with the times of transport departures and that they have a print-out of them so they can work out what to do if they do happen to miss a train or bus.

-- Help them familiarise themselves with a floor map of the school.
+- Help them to familiarise themselves with a floor map of the school.
 If you’re feeling so inclined, you could build a scale model from bits of old cereal packet and relive some of your primary school project days.

 - Remind them that in all likelihood, NONE of these things will ever happen and they’ll be fine, and that everyone will be in the same boat.

-Dealing with your own feelings about your child starting secondary
+Dealing with your own feelings about your child starting secondary school

-And sometimes, just sometimes, after you’ve helped them sort out their homework, listened to their friendship woes and argued about how late they can stay out on Friday… they’ll bring you a cup of tea and a slice of toast for no reason at all.
+And sometimes, just sometimes, after you’ve helped them sort out their homework, listened to their friendship woes and argued about how late they can stay out on Friday, they’ll bring you a cup of tea and a slice of toast for no reason at all.